-- as reasonably practicable through appropriate siting of any building area; The subdivision is design to meet BAL19 separation distances which is a minimum requirement.
+- ii. impacts resulting from future bushfire hazard management measures are minimised as far as reasonably practicable through appropriate siting of any building area; The subdivision is design to meet BAL19 separation distances which is a minimum requirement.
 The building envelopes have been located on each lot so as to minimise clearance to the west and to the south east of the general residential area the HMA is predominantly located within cleared land or degraded vegetation. - high priority biodiversity values outside the area impacted by subdivision works, the building area and the area likely impacted by future bushfire hazard management measures are retained and protected by appropriate mechanisms on the land title; The remaining DGL (outside HMA) on the title is to be retained and will not be impacted.
 The vegetation (Lot 200 on survey drawing) may be transferred to the HCC in the future.
-This vegetation is generally in better condition with fewer woody weeds present than the area to be cleared. - iv. special circumstances exist; Development can comply with (b) and (c):

-(b) ongoing management cannot ensure the survival of the high priority biodiversity values on the site and there is little potential for recruitment or for long term persistence.
-Due to the high level of woody weeds in the site the only trees are likely to persist in the area to be cleared without significant long term management.

-(c) the extent of proposed removal of high priority biodiversity values on the site is insignificant relative to the extent of the community elsewhere in the vicinity.
+This vegetation is generally in better condition with fewer woody weeds present than the area to be cleared. - iv. special circumstances exist; Development can comply with (b) and (c): - (b) ongoing management cannot ensure the survival of the high priority biodiversity values on the site and there is little potential for recruitment or for long term persistence.
+Due to the high level of woody weeds in the site the only trees are likely to persist in the area to be cleared without significant long term management. - (c) the extent of proposed removal of high priority biodiversity values on the site is insignificant relative to the extent of the community elsewhere in the vicinity.
 Less than 0.1% of the DGL within immediate area will be impacted.